sojankreji/srt-extracter/README.md

 # SRT Extractor

-Turn spoken video into clean subtitle files in minutes.
+Turn  video into  subtitle files in minutes.

 SRT Extractor is a local-first Electron desktop app that helps you generate `.srt` subtitles from video files using either speech transcription or embedded subtitle stream extraction.